ooni/probe-cli/docs/design/dd-007-throttling.md

 back and forth in such a fashion that it's possible to extract RTT metrics.
 Howewer, we should be careful to exclude segments sent back to back.

-In general, detecting more precisely the characteristics of throttling either requires additional research aimed at classifying the stream of events emitted by a receiving socket under specific throttling conditions.
+In general, detecting more precisely the characteristics of throttling requires additional research aimed at classifying the stream of events emitted by a receiving socket under specific throttling conditions.
 A possible starting point for this research could be ["Strengthening measurements from the edges: